LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 - Kaiaren is now a 5 minute respawn timer, and is now charm immune.
 - Eldrig the Old now spawns separately at 100% chance on his own spawn group every 15 minutes.
 - Nezekezena now spawns separately at 100% chance on his own spawn group every 15 minutes.
+- Swapped the name of the Fungus Covered Scale Tunic/Shirt.
+The Shirt is now the no-drop item.
+- Swapped the name of the Fungus Covered Great Staff/Stick.
+The Stick is now the no-drop item.

 ## Instances and Quakes